Engineering Hierarchical Symmetries: Implementing Hierarchical Symmetries

+Note that, in practice, $e^{iQ_{1}l_{1}T}$ can be implemented by reversing the order of the temporal sequence of Eq.~\eqref{eq.Uf1} and conjugating each individual driving element (i.e., going backward in time); this operation is generally accessible on current quantum computing platforms~\cite{mi2022time}.
+In Appendix~\ref{sec.manipulate}, we present a generalization of our drive protocol amenable to Trotterization--a widely used technique to implement Hamiltonian dynamics on quantum computing platforms.

-This construction can be performed recursively for higher $n$ and, remarkably, for each successive order of the IFE of the \HS protocol in Eq.~\eqref{eq:general_seq}, $Q_n^{(m)}$ breaks only the corresponding successive subgroup, as desired.
+This construction can be performed recursively for higher $n$; remarkably, for each successive order of the IFE of the \HS protocol in Eq.~\eqref{eq:general_seq}, $Q_n^{(m)}$ breaks only the corresponding successive subgroup, as desired.
 Note that we do not make any assumptions about the microscopic details of the generators $H_n$; hence, our construction is completely general and applies to any hierarchical symmetry group structure, making it widely applicable.

-\subsection{Sequence length, and shortening}
+\subsection{Sequence length and shortening}

-Due to its recursive character, the generic driving sequence~\eqref{eq:general_seq} is exponentially long, $l_n{\sim} 2^n$, in the number $n$ of elementary unitary operators of the form $\exp(-i c H_k)$.
+Because of its recursive character, the generic driving sequence~\eqref{eq:general_seq} is exponentially long, $l_n{\sim} 2^n$, in the number $n$ of elementary unitary operators of the form $\exp(-i c H_k)$.
 Its appeal lies in its complete generality.
 Naturally, when considering applications to real physical systems (Sec.~\ref{sec:applns}), it is worthwhile to consider ways to shorten this sequence.
-Indeed, one can anticipate that the algebraic structure of the drive Hamiltonians may allow further contractions of the protocol.
+Indeed, one can anticipate that the algebraic structure of the drive Hamiltonians may allow further reduction of the protocol length.